psiberx/cp2077-respector/README.md

 #### `Respector.ExecSpec(specData)`

 Applies spec defined by `specData`.
-The format of the spec is the same as for spec files.
+The format of the spec data is the same as for spec files.

 For example, this useful snippet `Respector.ExecSpec({ Character = { Perks = {} } })`
 will reset all purchased Perks and restore spent Perk Points.